masterbioinfo/projetwalker/Doc/RM.md

 Usage: select [all] [filtered] [complete] [incomplete] [positions_slice]

 Options:
-  -h, --help  show this help message and exit
+  -h, --help  Show this help message and exit
 ```

 * #### deselect command <a name="deselect"></a>:
 ```
 Remove a subset of residues from current selection, specifying either :
          - a predefined set of residues
-         - 1 or more slices of residue positions, with python-ish syntax. e.g : ':100' matches positions from start to 100 '110:117' matches positions from 100 to 117 (excluded)
-                 '105 112:115' matches positions 105 and 112 to 115 (excluded)
+         - One or more slices of residue positions, with python-ish syntax. e.g : ':100' matches positions from start to 100 '110:117' matches positions from 100 to 117 (excluded) '105 112:115' matches positions 105 and 112 to 115 (excluded)